falcondb/MyNotes/Linux/synchronization/locking.md

 ```

 * Ambiguous Rules
 > When you create a resource that can be accessed concurrently, you should define which lockwill control that access.
-Locking should really be laid out at the
-beginning; it can be a hard thing to retrofit in afterward
+Locking should really be laid out at the beginning; it can be a hard thing to retrofit in afterward

 > To make your locking work properly, you have to write some functions with the assumption that their caller has already acquired the relevant lock(s).
-Usually, only
-your internal, static functions can be written in this way; functions called from outside must handle locking explicitly.
+Usually, only your internal, static functions can be written in this way; functions called from outside must handle locking explicitly.

 > when multiple locks must be acquired, they should always be acquired in the same order.

-> If you must obtain a lockthat is local to your code (a device lock, say) along with a lock belonging to a more central part of the
-kernel, take your lock first.
-If you have a combination of semaphores and spinlocks, you must, of course, obtain the semaphore(s) first; calling down (which can sleep)
-while holding a spinlockis a serious error.
+> If you must obtain a lockthat is local to your code (a device lock, say) along with a lock belonging to a more central part of the kernel, take your lock first.
+If you have a combination of semaphores and spinlocks, you must, of course, obtain the semaphore(s) first; calling down (which can sleep) while holding a spinlockis a serious error.
 But most of all, try to avoid situations where you need more than one lock.

 > As a general rule, you should start with relatively coarse locking unless you have a real reason to believe that contention could be a problem.
-Resist the urge to
-optimize prematurely; the real performance constraints often show up in unexpected places.
+Resist the urge to optimize prematurely; the real performance constraints often show up in unexpected places.

 > If you do suspect that lockcontention is hurting performance, you may find the lockmeter tool useful.

 * Lock-Free Algorithms
-  -   circular buffer
+  - Circular buffer
     > When carefully implemented, a circular buffer requires no locking in the absence of multiple producers or consumers.
-The producer is the only thread that is allowed to
-    modify the write index and the array location it points to.
-As long as the writer stores a new value into the buffer before updating the write index, the reader will always
-    see a consistent view.
+The producer is the only thread that is allowed to modify the write index and the array location it points to.
+As long as the writer stores a new value into the buffer before updating the write index, the reader will always see a consistent view.
 The reader, in turn, is the only thread that can access the read index and the value it points to.
 With a bit of care to ensure that the two pointers do not overrun each other, the producer and the consumer can access the buffer concurrently with no race conditions.

   - Atomic Variables
     > An atomic_t (linux/types.h) holds an int value on all supported architectures